- Ph.D., Social and Organizational Psychology, University of Illinois at Urbana-Champaign

 - Combining social network analysis and goal theories

-- Social interaction analysis of dyads, groups, and organizations
+- Social interaction analysis of dyads, couples, and groups

 - Behavioral reasoning theory and the prediction of individual behavior

 - Computational models of complex social, organizational, and leadership systems

 ORLJ 4901: Research and independent study in social-organizational psychology

 ORLJ 5018: Using survey research in organizational consulting